Assessing Identity Leakage in Talking Face Generation: Metrics and Evaluation Framework: Methodology

 \subsection{Visual Quality and Identity Preservation}

 In addition to assessing lip leakage, our experimental setups allow a detailed analysis of visual quality and identity preservation under varying reference selection strategies.
 By evaluating standard metrics such as SSIM~\cite{wang2004image}, PSNR, FID~\cite{heusel2017gans}, and CSIM across different combinations of Audio-Matched (AM), Audio-Mismatched (XM), Current Reference (CR), Alternative Reference (AR), and Silent-Input (SI) generations, we can examine how models respond to reference variation.
-For example, a model may achieve high visual quality and identity preservation under CR but experience performance degradation under AR.
-This indicates that the model largely copies features from the reference rather than robustly extracting relevant identity attributes, leading to errors when pose or other details differ.
-Our framework thus provides a unified approach to assess both lip-sync fidelity and reference-driven robustness, offering deeper insights into how models capture, transfer, and preserve facial identity across diverse reference conditions.
+Our framework provides a unified approach to assess both lip-sync fidelity and reference-driven robustness, offering deeper insights into how models capture, transfer, and preserve facial identity across diverse conditions.